space-sh/file/README.md

 Grep on file.
-Possibly require exact count matches.
+Possibly require exact count matches,
-Comparison operator could also be given,
-default is "eq".
+then also a comparison operator could be provided, default is "eq".

 ### Parameters:
 - $1: pattern
 - $2: file path
-- $3: count to match.
-Default: ""
+- $3: count to match, if not provided then
+- the matched rows are printed.
-- $4: operator.
+- $4: operator to compare count matches by.
 Default: "eq"

 ### Returns:
 - 0: success